pluja/awesome-privacy/README.md

 - [Qwant](https://www.qwant.com/) - A privacy oriented search engine made in France with no tracking.
 - [SearX](https://searx.me/) - Privacy-respecting metasearch engine.
 - [DuckDuckGo](https://duckduckgo.com) - A privacy respecting search engine.
-- [Brave Search](https://search.brave.com) - A privacy respecting search engine with their own index, i.e. which doesn't merely repackage results from other search engines like Google and Bing.
+- [Brave Search](https://search.brave.com) - A privacy respecting search engine with its own index, which doesn't rely on search engines like Google or Bing.

 ## Web Browser